fieldtrip/website/development/project/code_coverage.md

 Another way to find the line-by-line coverage is by adding an instance of the [CodeCoveragePlugin](https://nl.mathworks.com/help/matlab/ref/matlab.unittest.plugins.codecoverageplugin-class.html) class to a test runner.
 This is part of the [class-based unit testing MATLAB framework](https://nl.mathworks.com/help/matlab/class-based-unit-tests.html).

-First create the `inspect_codecoverage.m` function as above and put it inside a new folder `code_coverage` at the root level.
+First create the `inspect_codecoverage.m` function as above and put it inside a new folder `codecoverage` at the root level.
 Then run in the command window:

 ```matlab
 %%%%%%% Run this in the command window %%%%%%%%%%